-5 Best Practices for the E-Commerce Financial Close
+5 Best Practices for the Retail Financial Close

 Blog post

-In order to optimize the financial close, start off by understanding the data sources you’re working with.
-Executing an effective financial and business process that works together achieves a positive return on investment.
+In order to optimize the financial close, start off by understanding the tools, processes, and data sources you’re working with.
+Legacy systems can slow your team down, and there are a lot of major benefits to implementing processes that work together to achieve a positive return on investment.

-With a financial automation solution in place, you can effectively maximize visibility throughout the entire process.
+With a purpose-built financial automation solution in place, you can effectively maximize visibility throughout the entire process.

 Best Practice #2: Organize Data Sources, Load Data Frequently, and Automatically Reconcile

-By identifying and organizing their data more effectively, the retailer was able to switch from performing reconciliations on a monthly basis to implementing a process in which they loaded their data daily, decreasing the amount of volume of each import.
+By identifying and organizing their data more effectively, you’ll be able to switch from performing reconciliations on a monthly basis to implementing a process in which data is loaded daily, decreasing the amount of volume of each import.

 An effective matching solution triggers automatic reconciliation when all sources of data are loaded.
-This allows the retailer the flexibility to drop files through an automated file transfer method and start reconciliations without even having to enter the application.
-Financial automation improved their efficiency and effectiveness, while subsequently improving the match rate and reducing the monthly time spent reconciling.
+This allows you the flexibility to drop files through an automated file transfer method and start reconciliations without even having to enter the application.
+Financial automation improves efficiency and effectiveness, while subsequently improving the match rate and reducing the monthly time spent reconciling.

 Best Practice #3: Identify Variances for Merchant Fees

-By automating their previously manual reconciliations while creating a split (or variance) transaction for fees, retailers can reap significant time savings with a streamlined reconciliation process.
-Each day, businesses can export that amount, record the daily fees for the merchant vendor, and have the backup required to make the entry.
+By automating previously manual reconciliations while creating a split (or variance) transaction for fees, you can reap significant time savings with a streamlined reconciliation process.
+Each day, your team can export that amount, record the daily fees for the merchant vendor, and have the backup required to make the entry.
 After the entry is made, retailers can load back the transactions into a matching solution and clear off the unreconciled amount.

-Organizations now have a record of daily fees in their matched items screen in case they needed to go back and view historical data.
+Organizations now have a record of daily fees to quickly access should they needed to go back and view historical data.
 Implementing an automated matching solution solves significant financial complexities businesses face prior to working with financial automation software.

 Best Practice #4: Create Custom Exports to Clear Outstanding Checks or Open Items from ERP